2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MrAndyNgo/status/1268224547272003585

-### Officer attacks photographer with baton and pepper sprays him | Believed to be June 6th
+### Officer attacks photographer with baton and pepper sprays him | June 6th

 A police officer is seen advancing on a photographer, hitting him with his baton and pepper spraying him.

+id: or-portland-7

 **Links**